haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

    <i>Answer</i> <i class="material-icons">expand_more</i>
  </summary>
  <p>
-Yes, cluster_1 has the highest average DockQ.
-However, cluster_3 has the same DockQ.
+No, cluster_2 has the highest average DockQ equal to 0.26+/-0.02.
  </p>
 </details>
 <br>